Not an App

 The goal of this program is to allow children to read and to write comfortably and with enjoyment.
-Creative writing allows children to internalize the learning taking place by providing each child the opportunity to use the skills he or she has acquired.
+Creative writing allows children to internalize the learning taking place by providing each child the opportunity to use the skills he or she is acquiring to read and to write.

 Once the child knows all 44 sounds and has shown that he or she can hear the sounds in words and stamp them out, creative writing begins.
-Creative writing means writing what you want, not writing what you are told to write.
+The Stamping app allows children to write whatever they may want.

 What will a child think of to write if the child has never written anything before?
 Parents or teachers may need to provide writing suggestions at the start, until each child learns that what to write is as easy to think of as what to say.